Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **User stories**

-* The first thing employers and recruiters will see on my website is my name, my picture and a CV they can directly download.
+* The first thing employers and recruiters will see on my website is my name, my picture and a [CV][CV] they can directly download.
 * The navigation bar allows users to quickly visit any section within my site.
 * If the visiter wants to go back to the top, there is a back-to-top arrow on the bottom right.
 * The visiter can view my two projects in the Work section which shows my capabilities in coding

 **Demo**

-For a demo of my portfolio website click [HERE]
+For a demo of my portfolio website click [HERE][1]

 **Strategy**